craftpulse/craft-timeloop/README.md

 ## Timeloop Roadmap

-Potential features for the future:
+Features for the future:

-* Reminder Support
+* Add controllers to be used for a cronjob or other automated tasks
-* Make the fieldtype translatable
+* Make the field translatable
 * Provide language translations
-* Add the possibility to blocklist dates
+* Add the possibility to blocklist dates ( e.g. do not repeat the dates during July/August )
-* Add holiday settings
+* Add holiday settings ( Bank Holidays to take into consideration when displaying upcoming dates )
 * Localise holidays based on the CraftCMS timezone settings

 And many more!